Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

           }
         },
 ```
-The boundary defines the time range from the left or right of the sarch span to be used for interpolation.
+The boundary defines the time range from the left or right of the search span to be used for interpolation.
 Therefore you have to change as well the aggregation type to *left* or *right* and define the timespan!

-After you set interpolation, you can see that a data point has been created as well as the table view reflect this intervention.
+After you set interpolation, you can see that a data point has been created as well as the table view reflect the intervention.

 ![](/assets/img/20210830/graphinterpolation.png)
 ![](/assets/img/20210830/graphinterpolation_table.png)

-With this blogpost i just wanted to give you an overview about how to connect your TSI environment to a data source and ajdust settings for bulk operations!
+With this blogpost i just wanted to give you an overview about how to connect your TSI environment to a data source and adjust settings for bulk operations!